IBMTechSales/klp-think2022-labs/1160-OperationalModernization/README - Copy.md

      <br/>

-4. Validate that the Docker image with name **cos-was** has been created by the "docker build" command that you executed in the previous step:
+4. Validate that image is in the repository by running the command:
    ```
-   docker images | grep '\<cos-was\>\|websphere'
+   docker images
    ```

      - Notice that the base image, websphere-traditional, is also listed.
 It was pulled as the first step of building application image.